VictorCanas/Drafting-shoppe/README.md

 ## Search

-Ability to search for a specific image by title, descrition, and category
+Ability to search for a specific image by title, description, and category.

 ![The Drafting Shoppe](https://s7.postimg.cc/p4ukwdmq3/2018-04-18_18-22-53.png)